"If you don't like change, you're going to like irrelevance a lot less." Tom Feltenstein

 We experience continuous change at a personal level.
 Some of the changes we consider to be improvements.
 Others, we are not so thrilled about.

-And we most certainly experience continuous change in the workplace, often brought about by dynamics in the greater political-socio-economic environment.
+And, we most certainly experience continuous change in the workplace, often brought about by dynamics in the greater political-socio-economic environment.
 Think health care.
 How challenging must it be to anticipate and analyze the organizational changes required to survive and thrive in that sector?
-And as it happens, most of us have been, or will be, impacted by more health care changes.
-So stand by.
+And as it happens, most of us have been, or will be, impacted by health care changes.
+So, stand by.

 We deal with change nearly as frequently as we eat breakfast, lunch and dinner.
 It's always on the menu whether we have an appetite for it or not.
 We must digest it.
-Just about the time we begin to figure it all out and develop that comfortable, secure feeling that many of us yearn for, change happens!
-Then more change.
-And on it goes.
+Just about the time we begin to figure it all out and develop that comfortable, secure feeling that many of us yearn for, change Happens!
+And, then more change.

 The Quality Coach has provided leadership and coaching for many organizational change initiatives over the past two decades.
 We have learned how to effectively lead change initiatives and how not to.

 The authors also remind us of how critical personal accountability becomes with respect to leading change.
-Simply put, when things disappoint us, we can easily discover the cause by pulling out the best leadership tool ever invented...the mirror.
+Simply put, when things disappoint us, we can easily discover the cause by pulling out the best leadership tool ever invented, bar none .. the mirror.

-When we get that a simple "adjustment" in our attitude, our approach will make a monumental difference in our dealings with others.
-We are ready to model the power of personal accountability for those looking to us for leadership.
+When we get that a simple "adjustment" in our attitude or "approach" will make a monumental difference in our dealings with others, we are ready to model the power of personal accountability for those looking to us for leadership.
 Like everything else, personal accountability flows downhill.
 And so does blame.
 When folks hear us blaming others or deflecting responsibility, that's their cue to do the same.

 Most of us seek the comfort of habit and routine.
 Unchartered territory is scary.
-Resistance and pushback slow things down.
+And, resistance and push back slow things down.
 Resistance literally impedes the organization's ability to adapt to changing external circumstances.
 Our very survival depends upon the speed at which we can adapt.
 This is how we remain relevant.